Frege/frege/README.md

 -------------

 The compiler, an Eclipse plugin and a provisional version of the documentation can be [downloaded](https://github.com/Frege/frege/releases).
-Note that Frege requires JDK 7 to compile and run programs.
+Note that Frege requires at least JDK 7 to compile and run programs.

 A number of tools are **written in Frege**:
 * the Frege compiler itself,